LinusKay/CyclePosters/README.md

 * Add customisable plugin messages
 * Add colours/formatting in click messages
 * Add function for deleting entire poster, to save on arduous manual labour
+* Allow poster slides to accept URLs, as well as local files
+* Allow interactions to be locked behind permission nodes
+* Allow slide interactions to perform different actions depending on player permissions